Skip to main content

 Adult male in blue shirt sitting at table.
 He is talking on a cell phone while looking at his laptop.

-To help strengthen your defenses, we’ve rounded up 10 of the most common scams — along with ways to identify and outsmart them.
+We’ve rounded up 10 of the most common scams — along with ways to identify and outsmart them.

 1. Social media